Skip to content

 • External API calls

-Common WooCommerce Selectors
+Common WooCommerce selectors

-Here are typical selectors for WooCommerce elements to help you build your flows:
+Here are typical selectors for WooCommerce elements:

-Product Pages
+Product pages

 • Add to cart button: button[name="add-to-cart"], .single_add_to_cart_button